dirask/dirask-tutorials/dirask-tutorials-nodejs/Express.js+React/README.md

 ## Development

-Provided backend logic lets to display frontend application and reload its source code on changes.
-It means frontend application uses all developer features.
+Provided backend logic lets to display frontend application and reload its source code on changes (automatic reloading).
+It means frontend application uses all developer features and is available directly from backend API.

 In the `frontend/` directory, run: